Nickhunt2243/lambda-calculus-interpreter/README.md

 let x = 10 in let y = 5 in x + y
 ```

 Evaluates to `15`.
-Let bindings are not variable assignments — they are
+Let bindings are not variable assignments.
+They are
 expressions that introduce a name into scope for the duration of their body.

 **Curried addition**